 Faster-driving pop-rock cuts from The Oak Ridge Boys' singles make the most of their powerful four-part harmonies and paint them as more than gospel singers in Nashville stars' clothing.

 The Boys packed all the sweet sentimentality you'd want from country-gospel into this song about a couple counting it littlest and most rewarding blessings.
 Plus, the music video is adorable.

 Cajun influences, familiar to country fans because of Doug Kershaw, Eddy Raven and others, blended well with the group's sound during its pop-accessible peak.

 On 1981 album Fancy Free, the Oak Ridge Boys made a solid Dallas Frazier composition from the mid-'60s immortal.
-Their gospel quartet styling suited a song that always bores a strange resemblance to "Searchin'" by the Coasters.
+Their gospel quartet styling suited a song that bares a strange resemblance to "Searchin'" by The Coasters.
 They also do a fantastic job with Frazier's "The Baptism of Jesse Taylor."